njaldea/nil-service/README.md

 | buffer  | tcp/udp/ws  | buffer size to use                       | 1024      |
 | timeout | udp         | timeuout to consier a connection is lost | 2 seconds |

+### `nil::service::Self`

+- No Options

+This service is intended to be just a self invoking event loop.
+All messages sent will be sent to itself and forwarded to a message handler.

+Messages are still serialized/deserialized.

 ### methods

 | name                             | description                                |